Our Thermomix Chicken & Leek Pies are the perfect family dinner! Serve with mashed potato and steamed vegetables for an easy midweek meal.

 Instructions

-- Add the butter and saute for 5 minutes, Varoma, Reverse, Speed Soft.
+- Add the butter and saute for 5 minutes, Varoma, Reverse, Speed 1 (with MC off but the splatter guard or rice basket on top of the lid).

-- Add the chopped chicken and cook for a further 5 minutes, Varoma, Reverse, Speed Soft.
+- Add the chopped chicken and cook for a further 5 minutes, Varoma, Reverse, Speed 1 (with MC off but the splatter guard or rice basket on top of the lid).

-- Add the cooking cream, water and chicken stock and cook for 20 minutes, 100 degrees, Reverse, Speed Soft.
+- Add the cooking cream and chicken stock and cook for 20 minutes, 100 degrees, Reverse, Speed Soft (with MC off but the splatter guard or rice basket on top of the lid).

 - Divide the mixture equally between 5 ramekins (or 1 large casserole dish).